milesbaack/CreatAR/GameDesignDocument.md

 ## Concept Statement

-Creature Keeper is a roguelike creature collecting and battling game where players hatch, raise, and adventure with elemental creatures.
+Creat-AR is a roguelike creature collecting and battling game where players hatch, raise, and adventure with elemental creatures.
 Each creature has unique procedurally-generated appearances created from mix-and-match body parts.
 Players embark on branching-path adventures of increasing difficulty, collecting temporary upgrade cards during each run while their creatures gain permanent passive abilities as they level up.